smewara/LedgerService/readme.md

 ### POST: Add Transaction

 This endpoint allows you to add a new transaction to an account.
-Transactions can either be a **deposit** or a **withdrawal** based on the request details.
+Transactions can either be a **Deposit** or a **Withdrawal** based on the request details.

 **URL:**
 `/accounts/{accountId}/transactions`